-Fukami studied fuzzy intuitions based on Godel and Standard sequence methods. some more intuitions are studied with proposed method.
+FMK studied fuzzy intuitions based on Godel and Standard sequence methods. some more intuitions are proposed.
+These methods satisfy some fuzzy intuitions.
+The proposed methods satisfy some more fuzzy intuitions.
 The fuzzy set with the two fold fuzzy membership function will give more evidence than a single fuzzy membership one.
-The fuzzy logic with two fold fuzzy membership function is discussed.
+The fuzzy logic with two fold fuzzy membership function is discussed based on "True"and "False".
 The fuzzy intuitions are discussed using to fold fuzzy sets.
 The fuzzy Inference and fuzzy reasoning are studied for "a two fold fuzzy sets".
-The FCF is studied as the difference between the two fuzzy membership functions.
+The FCF is studied as the difference between the two fuzzy membership functions "True"and "False".
 The fuzzy Certainty Factor is made as a single fuzzy membership function to compute the conflict of evidence of the Incomplete Information.
 The fuzzy intuition with truth variables are studied for "a two fold fuzzy set".
-The fuzzy granular propositions may be proved in similar lines.
 The business intelligence is discussed as application for "a two fold fuzzy set" for fuzzy intuitions.